IamSoo/iamsoo/README.md

 ### Namaskar! 🙏
-I am a data engineer who studied electronics in bachelors and data science as masters.
+I am a data engineer who studied electronics in bachelors and data science in masters.
-I have most of my work life in China and Hong Kong but born and raised beautiful India.
+I am born and raised in Odisha, a beautiful state in eastern India.
+But, I have spent most of my work life in China and Hong Kong.

 ### Work 💸
 I work as a Senior Data Engineer in TrueLayer.
 I started as a Software Engineer working mostly working Java, Oracle, Javascript but later moved through different stack and roles.
+My domain of focus through out my career has been finance like retail banking, investment banking, trading etc.

-I got fascinated by the evolution of Bigdata while working for an investment bank and made a big odd decision to do a masters degree because of imposter syndrome which not only taught me the subjects related to Data Science but also helped me to learn and manage time, do hardwork(22 hours a day on school days),  empathy.
+I got fascinated by the evolution of Bigdata while working for an investment bank and made a big odd decision to do a masters degree which not only taught me the subjects related to Data Science but also helped me to learn and manage time, do hardwork(22 hours a day during school days), passion, determination & empathy.
 I also understood that life is not all about tags, hashtags, big companies, big brands, cars, homes in social media.
 The reality sometimes is completely opposite.
 So I do what I really like without thinking what others think and do.
 I am rarely active in social media.

 ### Open Source: 👷
 I do work in some open source projects.
 I designed the initial infrastructure of https://kuulie.com/ which my friend owns.

 ### Contact 🤝